 Federal Individual Assistance is made available to homeowners, renters and businesses and can include grants to help pay for temporary housing, home repairs and other disaster-related expenses not covered by insurance or other aid programs.
 Individuals may also be eligible for other needs assistance including medical and dental expenses and replacement of essential personal property such as furniture, clothing and some appliances.
 Low-interest disaster loans from the U.S. Small Business Administration (SBA) may also be available to cover residential and business losses not fully compensated by insurance.
 Grants do not have to be repaid, but loans from the SBA must be repaid.

-Project Recovery Iowa, a program of the Iowa Department of Human Services, provides free counseling and support for those impacted by disasters with resources for ongoing support.
+Project Recovery Iowa, a program of the Iowa Department of Health and Human Services, provides free counseling and support for those impacted by disasters with resources for ongoing support.
 Additionally, they offer educational resources, information, and emotional support.
 More information is available at projectrecoveryiowa.org.

 Iowa Disaster Behavioral Response Team (DBHRT) are trained volunteers who can mobilize resources to provide post-disaster mental health services statewide.
 The goal of Iowa DBHRT is to provide an organized response to individual victims, family members, volunteers, responders, survivors, or the community affected by critical incidents or disasters.
 Local authorities may request Iowa DBHRT assistance to meet the behavioral health needs of communities in crisis by contacting the HSEMD duty officer at any time by email or phone at (515) 725-3231.
 Visit the DBHRT website.